3boudi/med-system/README.md

-# med-system
-Use Case Documentation
+#Use Case Documentation:

 ---

-USER USE CASES:
+#USER USE CASES:

 1. Register Account: The user creates an account with name, email, and password.
 2. Login: The user logs into the system.